 1. The diversity of habitats found within the watershed give rise to a variety of birds found within the region.
 Both year round resident and migratory species inhabit this area and consist of such diverse groups as perching birds, birds of prey and waterfowl.
 The Breeding Bird Atlas Project (Enser 1992) has documented the nesting status of birds in Rhode Island including the coastal lowland regions of the state.
-Because of habitat diversity, the list of bird species found within the entire salt pond region and watershed would include most of the common species found throughout the entire state.
-Many of the specialized habitats within the coastal ponds support species specific to a particular habitat type.
+Because of habitat diversity, the list of bird species found within the entire salt pond region and watershed would include most of the coastal ponds support species specific to a particular habitat type.
 For example birds that are known to nest exclusively in salt marshes in the state include Clapper Rail, Sharp-tailed Sparrow and Seaside Sparrow (Enser 1992).
 Likewise, robust emergent marshes dominated by cattails (Typha sp) occur in some of the coastal ponds and provide unique habitats for Least Bittern,